avs-7955/pandaKeys/README.md

 # Usage

--   Once the development server is running, you can access the MonkeyType Clone website by opening a web browser and navigating to the provided URL or localhost.
+-   Once the development server is running, you can access the PandaKeys website by opening a web browser and navigating to the provided URL or localhost.

 -   The website will present you with a portion of text to type.